ACC Capital Holdings: Company reorganization

-On February 28, 2007 ACC Capital Holdings announced that Citi was providing working capital and access to credit.
+On February 28, 2007, ACC Capital Holdings announced that Citi was providing working capital and access to credit.
 Citi also gained the option to purchase Argent and AMC, but this option did not extend to Ameriquest.

 On September 9, 2007, Argent Mortgage was sold to Citi for an undisclosed amount.
 Argent was renamed Citi Residential Lending.
 Citi Residential Lending operated for several months before it was shut down.

 On September 10, 2007, Ameriquest stopped accepting loan applications.

-Former employees from Ameriquest, which was United States's leading wholesale lender, described a system in which they were pushed to falsify documents on bad Ameriquest Mortgages and then sell them to Wall Street banks eager to make fast profits.
+Former employees from Ameriquest, which was the United States' leading wholesale lender, described a system in which they were pushed to falsify documents on bad Ameriquest Mortgages and then sell them to Wall Street banks eager to make fast profits.
 Such mortgage fraud may have been the cause of the 2008 financial crisis.